-Proper servicing (water, sewer & storm water) of development is critical for the continued health of the local ecosystem and the well-being and safety of local residents.
+Proper servicing (water, sewer & storm water) of development is critical for the continued health and safety of local residents.
 The intensity of urban development necessitates municipal piped servicing while low intensity rural development often only requires individual site servicing.
-The provision of adequate servicing solutions to match the intensity of development is important for good long-term planning for the area.

-- 3.3.1 The Village of Hussar shall require all developments within the Village to be serviced in accordance with the Village's Municipal Development Plan and Land Use Bylaw. - 3.3.2 Wheatland County shall require all developments within the Plan Area to be serviced in accordance with the County's Municipal Development Plan. - 3.3.3 Where stormwater from a proposed development has the potential to impact the other municipality the Village and County are strongly encouraged to work together to find a mutually agreeable stormwater solution. - 3.3.4 Where necessary, the Village and County are encouraged to work together to implement cooperative stormwater servicing solutions in the Plan Area.
+- 3.3.1 The Village of Rockyford and Wheatland County shall require all developments within their respective jurisdictions to be serviced in accordance with each municipality's Municipal Development Plan and Land Use Bylaw. - 3.3.2 Where stormwater from a proposed development has the potential to impact the other municipality the Village and County are strongly encouraged to work together to find a mutually agreeable stormwater solution. - 3.3.3 Where necessary, the Village and County are encouraged to work together to implement cooperative stormwater servicing solutions in the Plan Area.